BenjaminSauder/EdgeFlow/README.md

 ## Where are these located in blender?

-Both can be accessed via the 'Mesh>Edges' Menu or the Edge Menu Shortcut (Ctrl-E).
+Both can be accessed via the 'Mesh>Edges' menu, the viewport edge context menu (right-click in edge mode) or the edge menu Shortcut (Ctrl-E).
 The two commands should be there at the bottom.
 As mentioned both operate on edge selections - mostly edgeloops.

 ## Installation
+Master is now the 2.8 version! if you need the 2.7 version go to the blender_27 branch.

 * grab the most recent .zip from the depoly folder
 * start Blender and open the user preferences
 * switch to the Add-ons tab and click the Install Add-on from file... button at the bottom